simonebadaruddin/simonebadaruddin.github.io/_posts/2016-10-10-getting-started.md

 └── rss-feed.xml               # Generates RSS 2.0 file which Jekyll points to
 ```
 <!--
+### Directory Structure

+If you are familiar with Jekyll, then the Millennial directory structure shouldn't be too difficult to navigate.
+The following some highlights of the differences you might notice between the default directory structure.
+More information on what these folders and files do can be found in the [Jekyll documentation site](https://jekyllrb.com/docs/structure/).

 ### Starting From Scratch

 To completely start from scratch, simply delete all the files in the `_posts`, `assets/img`, and `pages` folder, and add your own content.
 You may also replace the `README.md` file with your own README.
 Everything in the `_data` folder and `_config.yml` file can be edited to suit your needs.
 You may also change the `favicon.ico` file to your own favicon.